GPRS General Packet Radio Service Tutorial Includes:

 The main new network architecture entities that were needed are:

-- SGSN: GPRS Support Node - this forms a gateway to the services within the network.
+- SGSN, Serving GPRS Support Node: The SGSN forms a gateway to the services within the network.

-- GGSN: Gateway GPRS Support Node which forms the gateway to the outside world.
+- GGSN Gateway GPRS Support Node: The GGSN, forms the gateway to the outside world.

-- PCU: Packet Control Unit which differentiates whether data is to be routed to the packet switched or circuit switched networks.
+- PCU, Packet Control Unit: The PCU detects whether data is to be routed to the packet switched or circuit switched networks.

 The SGSN or Serving GPRS Support Node element of the GPRS network provides a number of takes focussed on the IP elements of the overall system.
 It provides a variety of services to the mobiles: